-High contrast web design is just part of the puzzle, but it’s a big part.
+High contrast web design is just part of accessibility compliance, but it’s a big part.

 The first place to start when designing a visually accessible web site is the Web Content Accessibility Guidelines (WCAG), a massively useful resource provided by the Web Accessibility Initiative, now in its second edition.